 But its not until her first runway when she fully embraces her demon-ness .
 As the industry begins to consume her inner light, she slowly starts to feel that she belongs there.
 She feels empowered and purposeful to be the best model in town, and she doesn’t care about anything or anyone.
 This realization comes along with a beautiful scene where Jesse watchs her reflection looking right at her in fully neon lights.

 Nerve, on the other hand, approaches to teen angst and insecurity by tackling it with technology obsession.
 Vee it’s the typical adolescent looking for an adventure and a change of routine.
 This, of course, appears in form of a daring app that challenge its users to do risky things in change for money and a bunch of memories to gloat over.

-Vee’s curiosity comes across like something natural and organic as all her classmates are experiencing the same feelings and excitement of using the app.
-At the beginning of the movie, she is often surrounded by dim lights and obscure environments, but when she’s ready to accept her first challenge, the illumination changes.
+Vee’s curiosity comes across like something natural and organic as all her classmates are experiencing the same feelings of excitement of using the app.
+At the beginning of the movie she is often surrounded by dim lights and obscure environments, but when she’s ready to accept her first challenge, the illumination changes.

 As she enters a restaurant to kiss a stranger, the neon lights that decorate the place begin to shine.
 In fact, each and every one of the dares that Vee and Ian (Dave Franco) perform, are surrounded by bright neon lights, getting brighter and brighter as the challenges increase their difficulty.